notional-finance/contracts/docs/Escrow.md

 - `receivers`: the party that has a positive cash balance and will receive collateral from the payer

 - `values`: the amount of collateral to transfer

+#### Error Codes:
+- INVALID_TRADABLE_CURRENCY: tradable currency supplied is not a valid currency
+- INVALID_DEPOSIT_CURRENCY: deposit currency supplied is not a valid currency
+- COUNTERPARTY_CANNOT_BE_SELF: payer and receiver cannot be the same address
+- INCORRECT_CASH_BALANCE: payer or receiver does not have sufficient cash balance to settle
+- INVALID_EXCHANGE_RATE: exchange rate returned by the oracle is less than 0
+- NO_EXCHANGE_LISTED_FOR_PAIR: cannot settle cash because no exchange is listed for the pair
+- CANNOT_SETTLE_PRICE_DISCREPENCY: cannot settle due to a discrepency or slippage in Uniswap
+- INSUFFICIENT_COLLATERAL_FOR_SETTLEMENT: not enough collateral to settle on the exchange
+- RESERVE_ACCOUNT_HAS_INSUFFICIENT_BALANCE: settling requires the reserve account, but there is insufficient balance to do so
+- INSUFFICIENT_COLLATERAL_BALANCE: account does not hold enough collateral to settle, they will have additional collateral in a different currency if they are collateralized

 ***